-SLV.Bali Coordinator Handbook
+SLV.Bali Peer Mentor Handbook

 In addition to working at projects, you’ll also be supporting your peers, attending extra workshops and field trips and gaining leadership experience.
 As if this weren’t enough, you’ll also benefit from the added bonus of living in Bali for an extended amount of time to really immerse yourself in the local culture.

 When you arrive in-country, you will have a four-week trial period before fully stepping up into this role.
 This means that you will have time to settle into the placement, projects and homestay before taking on the additional Peer Mentor responsibilities.
 During this time you will also have Peer Mentor training!
 This is where the team will be looking at your suitability for the role but also time for you to decide if the role is the best fit for you.
 Below you will find the majority of topics covered in your training.